opengauss-mirror/docs/content/en/docs/Developerguide/connecting-to-the-database-using-ssl.md

-# Connecting to the Database \(Using SSL\)<a name="EN-US_TOPIC_0244720263"></a>
+# Connecting to the Database \(Using SSL\)<a name="EN-US_TOPIC_0000001162579686"></a>

 When establishing connections to the openGauss server using JDBC, you can enable SSL connections to encrypt client and server communications for security of sensitive data transmission on the Internet.
 This section describes how applications establish an SSL connection to openGauss using JDBC.
 To start the SSL mode, you must have the server certificate, client certificate, and private key files.
-For details on how to obtain these files, see related documents and commands of OpenSSL.
+For details how to obtain these files, see related documents and commands of OpenSSL.

-## Configuring the Server<a name="en-us_topic_0237120382_en-us_topic_0213179127_en-us_topic_0189251215_en-us_topic_0059777633_s513e457bfaa24ce4b1a20a1f2322f9ae"></a>
+## Configuring the Server<a name="en-us_topic_0283137170_en-us_topic_0237120382_en-us_topic_0213179127_en-us_topic_0189251215_en-us_topic_0059777633_s513e457bfaa24ce4b1a20a1f2322f9ae"></a>

 The SSL mode requires a root certificate, a server certificate, and a private key.

 Perform the following operations \(assuming that the license files are saved in the data directory  **/gaussdb/data/datanode**  and the default file names are used\):

-1. Log in as the OS user  **omm**  to the primary node of the database.
+1. Log in as the OS user omm to the primary node of the database.
 2. Generate and import a certificate.

     Generate an SSL certificate.
-For details, see  [Generating Certificates](generating-certificates.md).
+For details, see  [Generating Certificates](en-us_topic_0000001162897862.md).
 Copy the generated  **server.crt**,  **server.key**, and  **cacert.pem**  files to the data directory on the server.

     Run the following command to query the data directory of the database node.
 The instance column indicates the data directory.